-While the dangers of serving papers are nothing new to process servers, we’ve found that sometimes our clients don’t realize the risks that can result from sending an untrained process server into an emotionally charged situation.
+While the dangers of serving papers are nothing new to process servers, we’ve found that sometimes our clients don’t realise the risks that can result from sending a process server into an emotionally charged situation without all the facts.

 There are a few steps both clients and process servers can take to ensure that documents are served safely and effectively, and with as few issues as possible.

 How you can help your Process Server

 Serving documents safely starts with getting as much information about the recipient as possible.
 This starts with the client.
 Here are a few things clients can do to ensure a safe, successful serve: